showing the origins of Biblical (and other) words in Hebrew (OT) and Greek (NT) and the way the meanings have changed through time

 Cain and Abel, Enoch and Enosh, Iysh and Ishshah, Adam and Adamah

-Catholic from two Greek words "Kata" (about) and "Holos" (the whole thing) i.e. universal teachings
+Catholic from two Greek words "Kata" (through out) and "Holos" (the whole) i.e. universal teachings.
+First written as a word about 110AD by

 Chapel and Chaplain from the French word for "cape" — story of Martin of Tours, a Roman soldier who cut his cape in two to give to a shivering person and heard the Lord "you have clothed me"